stats_distribution_exponential

 Description

 An exponential distribution is the distribution of time between events in a Poisson point process.
 The inverse scale parameter lambda specifies the average time between events (), also called the rate of events.
+The location loc specifies the value by which the distribution is shifted.

 Note